 A drug screening vendor that offers reliable testing is a necessity.
 If your provider is unavailable on holidays, weekends or evenings then you may want to consider another company who you know will consistently respond regardless of the circumstances.
 Consider looking for a testing company that provides continuous education to you and your staff about reasonable suspicion testing, reasonable accommodations and the changing landscape of workplace drug and alcohol testing.

 This type of training reinforces your commitment to a safe workplace and empowers your employees to feel confident in their decision making process when faced with potential safety issues.
-Drug and alcohol testing is a valuable resource to a protected workplace.
+Drug and alcohol testing is a valuable resource to being Protected at Work.